Ali-Ejaz-Butt/mercator/README.md

-# 🧪 Saucedemo UI Automation
+# Saucedemo UI Automation

 ```
 UI test automation project built using Java, Selenium WebDriver, Cucumber, and JUnit.

-It is configured as a Maven project and uses **WebDriverManager** to manage browser drivers automatically.
+It is configured as a Maven project and uses WebDriverManager to manage browser drivers automatically.
 ```

 ---

-## 🛠 Tech Stack
+## Tech Stack

 ```
 Java 17 – Programming language